-Most of the shopping in the area is high-end department store or pricey boutiques, surrounded by a few high-rise hotels and fun restaurants to supplement your day of spending.
+Most of the shopping in the area is high-end department stores or pricey boutiques, surrounded by a few high-rise hotels and fun restaurants to supplement your day of spending.

-While you’re in the area, check and see if there are any plays or musicals you might be interested in seeing.
+While you’re in the area, check if there are any plays or musicals you might be interested in seeing.

-The Theater District and Union Square are nearly one and the same and there’s usually a performance happening at one of the many theaters in this neighborhood any given day/time of the year.
+The Theater District and Union Square are nearly the same, and there’s usually a performance happening at one of the many theaters in this neighborhood any given day/time of the year.

 There are games and rides mixed within the souvenir shops, restaurants, and bars.
 Pier 39, Ghirardelli Square, the lounging sea lions, and one of the best clam chowder bowls in the state can also be found as you make your way along the Wharf.

-The coolest thing about it all is that this area of the city is still used as a dock for local fishermen, catching the seafood you see fresh on display at the nearby restaurants.
+The coolest thing about it is that this city area is still used as a dock for local fishers, catching the seafood you see fresh on display at the nearby restaurants.